 - Tax reduction.
 More complicated living trusts that include many assets may greatly reduce estate taxes.
 An example of tax reduction in a living trust would be an AB Trust, which is created for married couples with children.
 If one spouse passes away, then the living spouse receives the property of the trust.
 When the living spouse dies, the interest of all the property is passed to the children, which can potentially save substantial amounts of money in estate taxes.

 - Ensured privacy of finances.
 All documents that go through probate are eventually made public record.
-Since living trusts evade probate entirely, they never become public record and financial privacy may be maintained.
+Since living trusts evade probate entirely, they never become public records and financial privacy may be maintained.

 Contact Yee Law Group, PC Today